Wolox/tech-guides/testing/unit-testing-jest/docs/testing-class.md

 ## Testing a class
 To test a class, we need to instance it with the dependencies.
-Then, we can call all the methods and add assertions, for example:
+Then, we can call methods and add assertions, for example:

 ```ts
 import { Injectable } from '@angular/core';